trsilson/AVCProject3ENGR101/README.md

-*   weekends (5th - 7th june): team members will set up software SFML on computers and catch up with relevant lectures in order to help write the code for core
+*   Weekends (5th - 7th june): team members will set up software SFML on computers and catch up with relevant lectures in order to help write the code for core
 *   Monday to tuesday (8th -  9th june)- Complete core aspect
 *   Wednesday to Thursday (10th - 11th June) - complete completion aspect
-*   code (core, completion and challenge) due on the (19th june)
+*   Code (core, completion and challenge) due on the (19th june)
 *   AVC log 24th

     All team members will participate equally with planning, coding and writing logs which could help promote different aspects of knowledge for each team member.